nextcloud/mail/README.md

 If you experience any issues or have any suggestions for improvement, use the [issue tracker](https://github.com/nextcloud/mail/issues).
 Please follow the [issue template chooser](https://github.com/nextcloud/mail/issues/new/choose) so we get the info needed to debug and fix the problem.
 Thanks!

+## Installation

+The app is distributed through the [app store](https://apps.nextcloud.com/apps/mail) and you can install it [right from your Nextcloud installation](https://docs.nextcloud.com/server/stable/admin_manual/apps_management.html).

+Release tarballs are hosted at https://github.com/nextcloud-releases/mail/releases.

 ## Get on board
 For new contributors, please check out [ContributingToNextcloudIntroductoryWorkshop](https://github.com/sleepypioneer/ContributingToNextcloudIntroductoryWorkshop)